Cohesive Assistance With Tax Issues And IRS Compliance

 Although a cannabis business will normally employ the services of an accountant or CPA to prepare state and local tax returns, and to address 280E issues, Chernis Law Group is often retained to handle tax audits by both local, state and federal tax authorities.

 With more than 12 years of experience, Michael C. Chernis has become a leading attorney in cannabis law.
-Clients in Santa Monica and throughout California come to him at Chernis Law Group P.C. for representation in all aspects of legal compliance, including IRS and tax law compliance.
+Clients in Santa Monica, Los Angeles, Orange County and throughout California come to him at Chernis Law Group P.C. for representation in all aspects of legal compliance, including IRS and tax law compliance.
 He can also assist clients with ongoing corporate maintenance issues necessary to maintain legal protection and minimize the impact of IRS Regulation 280(e).

 A Broad Spectrum Of Informative Experience